MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 ## Typical architecture pattern and design areas

 :::image type="content" source="./images/ai-architecture-pattern.png" alt-text="diagram shows the typical architecture pattern of an AI workload." lightbox="./images/ai-architecture-pattern.png":::

+The architecture highlights the integration of different components to enable efficient data processing, model optimization, and real-time application deployment in AI-driven solutions.
+It includes various modules such as data sources, data processing, model training, model deployment, and user interfaces, illustrating how data flows through the system from initial collection to final user interaction.

 The following table describes some key design areas related to that pattern.